DahalAb1/Understand-IT/READme.md

  Using words and language a person is comfortable with:
  - reduces stress
  -  broadens access of information
- - Increase inclusion for people with leanring differences any problem with reading or understanding information.

- Also, this AI‑powered text simplifier, can help customers decode dense contracts information, disclosures, or marketing copy—improving transparency and trust.
+ - Increase inclusion for people with leanring differences any problem with reading or understanding information.  \n Also, this AI‑powered text simplifier, can help customers decode dense contracts information, disclosures, or marketing copy—improving transparency and trust.
  ---

  ## 2. What the Prototype Already Does